xeokit/sdk/packages/website/docs/assets/tutorials/load-federated-scenemodels.md

   loaded, unloaded, inspected and replaced independently.
 - Each loaded `DataModel` is the semantic companion for one visual package.
 It contains object types, names, property sets and relationships.
 - `View` presents the shared scene.
-Selection, visibility, highlighting, x-ray, colorization and opacity are per-view `ViewObject` state, even when the underlying `SceneObject`s come from many models.
+Style-layer membership, visibility, colorization and opacity are per-view `ViewObject` state, even when the underlying `SceneObject`s come from many models.